 The @Format qualifier on a string type indicates a valid format string.
-The JDK documentation for the Formatter class explains the requirements for a valid format string.
 A programmer rarely writes the @Format annotation, as it is inferred for string literals.
 A programmer may need to write it on fields and on method signatures.

 The @Format qualifier is parameterized with a list of conversion categories that impose restrictions on the format arguments.
 Conversion categories are explained in more detail in Section 12.2.1.
-The type qualifier for "%d %f" is for example @Format ({INT, FLOAT}).
+The type qualifier for "%d %f" is for example @Format((INT, FLOAT)).

 Consider the below printFloatAndInt method.
 Its parameter must be a format string that can be used in a format method, where the first format argument is "float-like" and the second format argument is "integer-like".
-The type of its parameter, @Format((FLOAT, INT)) String, expresses that contract.
+The type of its parameter, @Format({FLOAT, INT}) String, expresses that contract.